Swiss blockchain exchange ‘on track’ despite ‘flexible’ timetable

 Security tokens could also represent ownership rights in other asset classes, such as art or real estate.
 This raises the possibility of a new generation of securities being traded around the world.

-Whenever it does go live, SDX will initially focus on this activity.
-It will then have to wait until regulators clear the way for the transfer of traditional securities, such as shares, bonds and funds, onto the new platform.
+Whenever it does go live, SDX will initially focus on the new tokenised versions of more standard products, such as company shares.
+It will then have to wait until regulators clear the way for the transfer of existing traditional securities, such as shares, bonds and funds, onto the new platform.

 The regulatory process started in earnest in December when the Swiss government proposed a wide ranging set of reforms to bring the financial centre into the blockchain age – including the securities trading sector.